fruafr/mikrotik-routeros-docs/commands/import.md

-# Mikrotik – RouterOS - CLI - Import
+# Mikrotik – RouterOS - CLI - /import - Import Configuration

 ## Note
 - Not official - May be incomplete.
-- Type /export and use tab twice for possible completions.
+- Type /import and use tab twice for possible completions.

 ## Home menu level
 /import